 Keeping communication channels open is key to ensuring transparency.
 This way, your successor will feel involved and know that they have a stake in your practice and its future.

-The benefits of succession planning are significant, but in order to realize the full scope of a well-thought-out succession plan, it’s best to involve consultants early and often in the process.
+The benefits of succession planning for financial advisors are significant, but in order to realize the full scope of a well-thought-out succession plan, it’s best to involve consultants early and often in the process.
 After all, you may only experience the execution of a single succession plan in your career—dedicated consultants will have seen numerous such plans and will be better equipped to identify and overcome challenges down the road.

 Whether you’ve begun to think about succession planning close to your target retirement or early on, don’t hesitate to contact the team at AssetMark to discuss the next steps for you, your practice, and your successor.